David's myotis: Range and habitat

 David's myotis is endemic to China where it is found in the provinces of Hebei, Hubei, Inner Mongolia, Shaanxi, Shanxi and Hong Kong.
 More recently it has been found farther north in Siberia and the Southern Urals.
 The most northern siting was at 53°28'45N, 58°39'35E, in Bashkortostan, Russia.

 Conservation

-M. Davidii is categorized as a "Least Concern" species by the IUCN, although the range shown in said IUCN report does not include the locations of more recent sightings farther west and north, in the southern Urals.
+Myotis davidii is categorized as a "Least Concern" species by the IUCN, although the range shown in said IUCN report does not include the locations of more recent sightings farther west and north, in the southern Urals.